Why are Toothaches Worse at Night?

-If you suspect teeth grinding is the cause of your toothache, call one of our dentists as soon as possible.
-Our dentists will be able to create a custom night guard.
+If you suspect teeth grinding is the cause of your toothache, call our dentist as soon as possible.
+Our dentist will be able to create a custom night guard.
 A night guard is a tray you wear over your teeth while you sleep.
 The protective material stops you from grinding or clenching teeth while asleep.

-If you haven't already, it's time to request an appointment with one of our dentists.
+If you haven't already, it's time to request an appointment with our dentist.
 A toothache is your body's way of letting you know something is wrong.
 The longer you ignore a toothache, the more serious the problem will become.
 For example, seeing us early can mean the difference between needing a small filling and a root canal.

 This blog post has been updated.